-While Google and Microsoft have both created incredibly robust and effective file storage and collaboration platforms, such as G Suite and OneDrive, there are variances that complicate the matter of synchronizing or migrating Google Docs to OneDrive.
+Google and Microsoft have both created incredibly robust and effective file storage and collaboration platforms.
+Such as G Suite and OneDrive, for example.
+However, there are variances that complicate the matter of synchronizing or migrating Google Docs to OneDrive.

-Organizations that are looking to consume both sets of APIs to transfer files across Google Drive and OneDrive can be in for a rough ride.
-We’ve compiled four key friction points between the Google and Microsoft platforms that you’ll want to be aware of before you try to synchronize or migrate your files.
+Organizations that are looking to consume both sets of APIs to transfer files across Google Drive and OneDrive are in for a rough ride.
+So we’ve compiled four key friction points between the Google and Microsoft platforms that you’ll want to be aware of before you try to synchronize or migrate your files.

 Four things to remember before migrating Google Docs to OneDrive: